 Once your baby old enough for finger foods, bananas make a great option!

 Hair or thread

-The best way to tell the difference between fruit fiber and string or hair is that fruit fiber does not hold together while you are wiping the baby’s bottom, it comes apart in little clumps or small almost dirt-like pieces.
+The best way to tell the difference between fruit fiber and string or hair is that fruit fiber does not hold together while you are wiping the baby’s bottom.
+Instead, it comes apart in little clumps or small, dirt-like pieces.
 Hair or string, on the other hand, stays in one piece while you are trying to wipe it away.

-If it is string or hair, only pull VERY gently, and if it does not easily remove, LEAVE IT!
-It has not fully been pushed through the digestive tract and we do not want to be causing any pressure in there.
+If it is string or hair, pull VERY gently, and if it can’t be easily removed, LEAVE IT!
+This means it hasn’t fully been pushed through the digestive tract and you want to avoid causing any pressure in there.

 If it still has not passed through in a couple of days, contact your pediatrician for advice on how to assist the string or hair to pass through fully.